forestgrape/coronavirus/diagnosis_and_viral_load.md

 ## Methods to Directly Detect Viruses

-### Measure the Viral Load
+### Measure Virus Building Blocks

 In tissues containing infected cells or in the lining fluids protecting/cleaning these tissues the viral load can be measured by detecting building blocks of virions.
+The presence of such building blocks in detectable amounts indicate a current or recent virus infection; in the case of a recent infection, there are not necessarily infectious virions around i.e. the viruses are already defeated and there are just parts of viruses around.

 #### Genome Detection
 Test for specific sequences in the genome of virions (positive single stranded RNA for coronaviruses).
 The amount of virions (called [viral load](#viral-load)) - can be determined with high specificity and sensitivity.